HellicarAndLewis/MicroMacro/README.md

 ## Summary
 Built using openFrameworks 0.84 on OSX 10.10.
 Slitscan uses a Blackmagic Ultra Studio Mini Recorder to capture video but will fall back to using ofVideoGrabber if no device is present.
 Slitscan also uses [ofxRemoteUI](https://github.com/armadillu/ofxRemoteUI) as a remote GUI and can be launched with various arguments (see Settings & Control below).
-Controller is an app for controlling individual or groups of clients over OSC.
+The same app is configurable to run in different modes including Slitscan, Camo Slitscan and Audio Reactive.

 ## Local Dev